CBIOMES/bayesian-matrix-population-model/README.md

-# bayesian-matrix-population-model
+# Bayesian matrix population model

-A Bayesian approach to size-structured matrix population model for estimating daily rates of phytoplankton cell division, carbon fixation, and respiration.
+Model code and Supplemental material for the manuscript *A Bayesian approach to modeling phytoplankton population dynamics from size distribution time series*

 **Jann Paul Mattern, Kristof Glauninger, Gregory Britten, John Casey, Sangwon Hyun, Zhen WU and Francois Ribalet contributed to this project**